Manual

 Laser

-Turns on the laser, by default on your right controller.
+Turns on the laser on your right controller.
 Use the laser to point at interface elements, and press the trigger to select or activate them.

 Masking